samareshbera/samareshbera.github.io/_pages/about.md

 Recent Updates
 ----------
-<b>I am looking for candidates interested in pursuing PhD in the area of systems and networking.
-[Email me](samaresh.bera@iitjammu.ac.in) your CV with subject "CV for PhD position".</b>
+I am looking for candidates interested in pursuing PhD in the area of systems and networking.
+[Email me](samaresh.bera@iitjammu.ac.in) your CV with subject "CV for PhD position".

-<b>If you are looking for internship in the area of next-generation networking (5G and beyond), [Email me](samaresh.bera@iitjammu.ac.in) your CV with subject "CV for internship position".</b>
+If you are looking for internship in the area of next-generation networking (5G and beyond), [Email me](samaresh.bera@iitjammu.ac.in) your CV with subject "CV for internship position".

 Work Experience
 ----------